-- 1. New construction: All too often, clients assume that since the structure is brand-new, no inspection is necessary.
+- New construction: All too often, the client assumes that since the structure is brand new, no inspection is necessary.
 It should be perfect, right?
 Not necessarily.
-The contractor could be honest and work with great integrity, but even the best people make mistakes.
-Also, the contractor may not be able to oversee every aspect of the construction.
+The contractor could be honest and work with high integrity, but even the best people make mistakes.
+Also, the contractor can't oversee every aspect of the construction.
 Other people make mistakes too.
-Getting information from the inspection report affords one the opportunity to request repairs before moving in.
+Getting information from the Property Condition Report affords one the opportunity to request repairs before moving in.
 Defects often become visible as the structure and systems are used.
-Many inspectors also recommend getting a second inspection after occupying the building for a few months preferably before the builder's one-year warranty ends. - 2.
+Many Consultants also recommend getting a second assessment after occupying the building for a few months preferably before the builder's warranty ends. - 2.
+2. Inspectors do not carry ladders longer than sixteen feet.
+Per industry standards, if Consultant is not able to safely access the roof, he may need to view the roof from the ground level instead.
+If the roof is greater than 16 feet, please ensure that roof access is provided on-site through an extension ladder or a permanently installed ladder that can be safely accessed. - 3.
 The property is in need of too many repairs.
+The property is in need of too many repairs.
 Before the client gives up and falls out of escrow due to flaws with the structure or systems, keep in mind that no perfect building exists.
 Any property will have flaws.
-The inspector can't advise whether or not to cancel escrow or continue with the transaction.
-They don't know the selling price or if the property is worth that.
+The Consultant can't advise whether or not to cancel escrow or continue with the transaction.
+The Consultant doesn't know the purchase price or if the property is worth that amount.
 They can only point out defects.
-Only you can decide if the good outweighs the bad. - 3.
-A dishwasher or other appliance broke down shortly after client moved in.
-Before calling the inspector, keep in mind that the inspector's job is to note the condition at the time of the inspection.
+Only you can decide if the good outweighs the bad. - 4.
+An appliance or system broke down shortly after client moved in.
+Before calling the Consultant, keep in mind that the Consultant's job is to note the condition at the time of the inspection.
 If the unit was working at the time, then that is what was noted.
 That's all they can do.
-Appliances and systems require maintenance, and no one can know when they will break down.
-The inspector doesn't check every aspect of the appliance and can't know how long the appliance will work, nor can they predict the future.
-If the appliance is within its life expectancy, try the home warranty protection plan. - 4.
-This is not a punch list.
+Appliances, units and systems require maintenance, and no one can know when they will break down.
+The Consultant may not be able to check every single aspect of the unit and can't know how long it will work, nor can they predict the future.

+- 5. This is not a punch list.
 A common misconception is that the inspector should find 100 percent of the building's flaws as well as predict anything that could go wrong in the near or distant future.
-If inspectors had to be responsible for finding every single little defect

-- on the property, they would be there all day, minimally, and this extra time would cost the client much more.
-This is neither practical nor economical. - 5.
+If inspectors had to be responsible for finding every single little defect on the property, they would be on-site many times longer, minimally, and this extra time would cost the client much more.
+This is neither practical nor economical.
+Consultants typically focus mainly on more significant and costly issues. - 6.
 Not taking the inspector's recommendations seriously: The doctor analogy works well here.
 All a doctor can do is make recommendations and the rest is up to the client.
 Upon examination by a qualified specialist, there may be no problem after all.
-On the other hand, the issue flagged could end up being a huge problem.
-As with the doctor, all an inspector can do is flag the issue and make a recommendation - 6.
-Inspectors do not carry ladders longer than sixteen feet.
-Per industry standards, if the inspector is not able to safely access the roof, he may need to view the roof from the ground level instead.
-If the roof is greater than 16 feet, please ensure that roof access is provided on-site through an extension ladder or a permanently installed ladder that can be safely accessed. - 7.
+On the other hand, the flagged issue could end up being a major problem.
+As with the doctor, all an inspector can do is flag the issue and make a recommendation. - 7.
 Inspectors do not turn on water or gas valves nor do they relight pilots or reset tripped breakers.
 When these systems are shut down, the inspector has no idea why these systems or components were shut down or whether they are safe to turn back on.